 – Explain international adoption laws as they apply here in New Jersey and in the home country of the child you wish to adopt.

 – Act as a legal liaison between the U.S. Immigration Office, the foreign consulate, the foreign adoption agency, and the foreign lawyer representing the foreign adoption agency.

 – Help you to obtain a IR-3 or IR-4 Visa for the child.

 – Complete re-adoption after the child arrives in the US, applying for a New Jersey birth certificate after the adoption process is completed, and arranging the New Jersey Judgment of Adoption.

-For more, see Weinberger Law Group’s resources on the adoption process in New Jersey.
+For more, see Weinberger Divorce & Family Law Group’s resources on the adoption process in New Jersey.